The Impact of Ionic Anharmonicity on Superconductivity in Metal-Stuffed B-C Clathrates: II. Results

 Thermodynamic stability analysis was performed to estimate the synthesis conditions for high-temperature superconducting $XY$B$_6$C$_6$ compounds, similar to those used for SrB$_3$C$_3$ and LaB$_3$C$_3$, which can be quenched to ambient conditions after synthesis at mild pressures\cite{LaBC,srbc-sci,srbc-prr}.
 Free energy calculations, incorporating decomposition enthalpy relative to the ground-state elemental structures and configurational entropy, were used to provide an upper limit for the pressure and temperature conditions required for $XY$B$_6$C$_6$ compounds to overcome the enthalpic penalty, same as Geng et al.\cite{XYBC}.
-The results indicate that 11 out of the 15 newly predicted $XY$B$_6$C$_6$ compounds exhibit better thermodynamic stability than KPbB$_6$C$_6$ (4000 K and 50 GPa).
-Notably, the transformation occurs at 4000 K and 20 GPa for KRbB$_6$C$_6$ and at 4000 K and 30 GPa for RbB$_3$C$_3$, suggesting the possibility of synthesizing these high-temperature superconductors from their elements using laser heating in a diamond anvil cell (see Supporting Information).
+The results indicate that all predicted $XY$B$_6$C$_6$ compounds—except RbSnB$_6$C$_6$, CsRbB$_6$C$_6$, CsPbB$_6$C$_6$, and RbPbB$_6$C$_6$—are thermodynamically stable under conditions accessible to laser-heated diamond anvil cell (DAC) experiments (see Supplementary Table~4).
+For example, SrNaB$_6$C$_6$, CaRbB$_6$C$_6$, and KBaB$_6$C$_6$ are stabilized at 0 K and pressures below 30 GPa.
+Notably, KRbB$_6$C$_6$ (50 GPa/1000 K) and RbB$_3$C$_3$ (30 GPa/4000 K), which exhibit the highest predicted $T_\text{c}$ values, are stabilizable under conditions comparable to those used in the synthesis of SrB$_3$C$_3$ (55–60 GPa, 3000 K)\cite{srbc-sci,DAC} (see Supplementary Note~5).